 Note: The figure shows percentage changes in weighted average IRBA bank risk weights for four exposure categories: Bank Exposures, Corporate Loans and Commercial and Residential Mortgages.
 The calculations are performed assuming an asset class level floor equal to 80% of the revised credit risk SA risk weights.
 All except bank exposure risk weights are substantially increased by the introduction of the revised credit SA risk weight floor.

-Note that an exposure level floor is more conservative in its impact on capital than an asset class level floor which, in turn is more conservative than a bank level floor.
+Note that an exposure level floor is more conservative in its impact on capital than an asset class level floor which, in turn, is more conservative than a bank level floor.
 This intuitive finding results from the fact that there may be offsets when the floor is applied at a more aggregate level.
 However, imposing capital floors at the three different levels leads to broadly similar results in practice.

 Figure 5 shows the overall risk weight impact by asset class with 80% asset class level floors.
-Risk weights rise by 126% for Corporate exposures, 323% for Commercial Mortgage exposures, 169% for Residential Mortgage exposures and 233% for Specialized Lending.
+Under BCBS 307, risk weights rise by 5% for Bank exposures, 127% for Corporate exposures, 301% for Commercial Mortgages, 157% for Residential Mortgages and 233% for Specialized Lending.
+While under BCBS 347, risk weights rise by 40%, 63%, 296%, 201% and 89% for Banks, Corporates, Commercial Mortgages, Residential Mortgages and Specialized Lending respectively.